James-Burton/Scripted_Solutions/README.md

 # Scripted Solutions
-A repository for all that I have done in a programming language.
+A repository for all that I have done in any programming language above what I worte for my github page.